CANCER STORIES

 read more

-Steve’s story – Gamers Beat Cancer
+Steve’s story – acute myeloid leukaemia

-Steve’s story – Gamers Beat Cancer
+Steve’s story – acute myeloid leukaemia

 read more

-Jayne’s story – Lymphoma
+Jayne’s story – lymphoma

-Jayne’s story – Lymphoma
+Jayne’s story – lymphoma

 I am Jayne, I am 61 years old and live just outside Bradford in the village of Wilsden.
 I am a Keighley girl (If I can still be classed as a girl at my age?) and am a single parent to two girls, Lisa 40, who is married and lives in Keighley, with her husband Andrew...